thecompanionnoob/Companion-Balance-Mod-experimental/Working Changelog v1.3.3.md

 - Added ports and ships for Russia
 - Added industry in South America.
 This should help alliviate the cement shortage.
 - Removed one infantry defense tech from Russia.
+- Fixed a bug where balkan nations would attempt to be vassalized by Austria instead of Austria-Hungary when capitulating.
+- Adjusted Russian capitulation to reflect added lands around the Caucases.